bouhlel-dev/SumUp-auto-summarize-browser-extention/README.md

 # Auto Summarizer Chrome Extension

-A sleek Chrome extension that **summarizes any webpage instantly** using Google Gemini API.
+A sleek Chrome extension that **summarizes any webpage** using Google Gemini API.
 Great for articles, Wikipedia pages, PDFs, and research content.

 ---